Welcome to the Preserve Piranhas Swim Team!

 - Parents of swimmers attending Prelims and/or Finals must fulfill additional volunteer shifts at those meets.

-- If your volunteer requirements are not met for the season, your family will not be permitted to enroll for the next season, and the Board reserves the right to scratch the family from future meets.
+- If your volunteer requirements are not met for the season, your family will be restricted from future meet or season registration.

 - If you need to discuss an issue with a coach, please wait until after practice to do so.
 Parents should not interfere with coaching at any time during practice.
 Should you have an urgent issue, please contact a member of the Executive Board